braze-inc/braze-docs/_docs/_api/endpoints/email/post_email_subscription_status.md

 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#be852462-0cda-4a48-b68b-85bd8a9f2147 {% endapiref %}

 {% alert important %}
-__Looking for the `api_key` parameter?__<br>As of April 2020, Braze has changed how we read API keys to be more secure.
-Now API keys must be passed as a request header, please see `YOUR-API-KEY-HERE` within the Example Request below.<br><br>Braze will continue to support the `api_key` being passed through the request body and URL parameters, but will eventually be sunset.
+__Looking for the `api_key` parameter?__<br>As of May 2020, Braze has changed how we read API keys to be more secure.
+Now API keys must be passed as a request header, please see `YOUR-API-KEY-HERE` within the __Example Request__ below.<br><br>Braze will continue to support the `api_key` being passed through the request body and URL parameters, but will eventually be sunset.
 Please update your API calls accordingly.
 {% endalert %}

 ## Request Body